hbjORbj/yt-video-downloader/README.md

 ## Features

-- Downloads YouTube videos in the highest available resolution.
+- Downloads YouTube videos in the highest available resolution
-- Ensures audio and video are merged into a single MP4 file.
+- Ensures audio and video are merged into a single MP4 file
+- Supports downloading multiple videos in a queue
+- Saves videos with upload date in the filename (YYYY_MM_DD format)
+- Command-line interface with multiple options
+- Interactive mode for entering multiple URLs
-- Simple and user-friendly.
+- Simple and user-friendly

 ## Requirements